schneider-simon/uva-software-evolution/src/series1/readme.md

 }
 ```

 However, the last method is easier to understand.
 The complexity can be used as an indication.
-But it should not be used as only measure.
+But it should not be used as the only measure.

 ### How do we calculate the complexity

 We calculate the complexity over all units (methods, constructors and static constructors) in the project.
-We iterate over every statements in the unit and increment the complexity for every do, foreach, for, if, case, catch, while, conditional and || / && infix operator.
-This, because these elements will result into a new branch, =
+We iterate over every statement in the unit and increment the complexity for every `do`, `foreach`, `for`, `if`, `case`, `catch`, `while`, conditional and `||` / `&&` infix operators, because all of these listed elements will result in a new branch.

 ### How do you count a statement that always branches to one branch

-There is the case that, for example an if statement, only will result into a single branch.
-For example:
+There is the case that, for example, an `if` statement will only result into a single branch:

 ```java
 bool b = true;